Step 5: Review the Applicant Materials

 Step 7: Interviews

-- Develop interview questions for phone/virtual and on-campus interviews
+- Develop phone/virtual interview questions and evaluation rubric

 Obtain approval from HR for interview questions